okaram/IntroJava/content/Conditionals.md

 |   35      |   $411,501    |   $413,200    |
 |   39.6    |   $413,201    |    no limit   |

-Write a function, called taxRateForSingles, that takes an int and returns a double; the function uses if statements and returns the corresponding tax rate.
++ Write a function, called taxRateForSingles, that takes an int and returns a double; the function uses if statements and returns the corresponding tax rate.

 + Write a function called taxAmountForSingles, that takes an int and returns a double; this function returns the *amount* owed in taxes for  the corresponding input (use the table above).

-+
++ Define a max4 function that takes 4 integers and returns the largest one, by calling max2 several times.

++ Define a max4 function that takes 4 integers and returns the largest one, by using a sequence of if statements, like in max3_sequence.